-Hard Drives
+Removing and Installing Hard Drives

+The SC829U chassis accepts twelve hot-swappable 3.5" hard drives.
 The hard drives are mounted in drive carriers to simplify their installation and removal from the chassis.
-These carriers also help promote proper airflow for the drives.
+System power may remain on when removing carriers with drives installed.
+These carriers also help promote proper airflow for the drive bays.
 For this reason, even empty carriers without drives installed must remain in the chassis.
-To add a new drive, install one into a carrier with the printed circuit board side facing down so that the mounting holes align with those in the carrier.
-Secure the drive to the carrier with four screws.